Deadlight (video game): Gameplay

-Deadlight is a 2.5D sidescrolling cinematic platformer/survival horror in which the player character, Randall Wayne, can move from left-to-right and right-to-left, but is unable to enter any environments off the aligned path.
+Deadlight is a 2.5D side-scrolling cinematic platformer/survival horror in which the player character, Randall Wayne, can move from left-to-right and right-to-left, but is unable to enter any environments off the aligned path.
 The character can walk, sprint, crouch, roll, jump, long jump, wall jump in narrow areas, climb fences and ladders, hang from wires, push and pull certain objects, and perform contextual actions such as using switches and examining bodies.

-Gameplay consists primarily of platforming and solving puzzles so that Wayne can avoid the many "Shadows" (zombies) populating the streets of Seattle.
-The levels are designed in such a way that players are encouraged to avoid Shadows as much as possible, rather than engaging them in combat.
+Gameplay primarily consists of platforming and solving puzzles so that Wayne can avoid the many "Shadows" (zombies) populating the streets of Seattle.
+The levels are designed in such a way that the player is encouraged to avoid Shadows as much as possible, rather than engaging them in combat.
 When combat is unavoidable, the player can use a fire axe to execute short-range melee attacks, which consumes stamina, or later, a revolver, and subsequently a shotgun, although ammunition for both weapons is extremely limited.
 The player also gains access to a slingshot.
 However, this cannot be used in combat, and is instead used for solving puzzles.
-There are only a few occasions in the game when combat is unavoidable, and generally, the emphasis remains on avoiding and outwitting Shadows.
+There are only a few occasions when combat is unavoidable, and generally, the emphasis remains on avoiding and outwitting Shadows.
 One method of doing so is the "taunt" feature, which allows Wayne to lure Shadows to their death by calling to them, leading them into environmental hazards such as chasms or exposed electricity.
-Even if the player is armed, if he is attacked by more than three or four Shadows at any one time, it means almost certain death.
+Even if the player is armed, being attacked by multiple Shadows at any time means almost certain death.

 Wayne begins with three health points which can be replenished using first aid kits.
-The number of health points can increase by a single point if the player can find health power-ups.
-Sprinting, melee combat, and hanging from objects deplete the player's stamina meter, which causes the screen to blur, and Wayne to pause so as to get his breath back.
-As with the health meter, the amount of available stamina can be increased by power ups.
+The number of health points will increase by a single point if the player discovers health power-ups.
+Sprinting, melee combat, and hanging from objects deplete the player's stamina meter, which causes the screen to blur, and Wayne to pause in order to get his breath back.
+As with the health meter, the amount of available stamina can be increased by power-ups.
 Unlike health, however, the stamina meter refills over time.

-The game contains many hidden collectable items.
+The game contains hidden collectable items.
 Some are entries from the player's diary, revealing more about his backstory.
 Others are personal memorabilia lost by people during the outbreak.
-The player can also find three fully playable 80s-style handheld video games.
-A recurring collectible comes in the form of identification cards, all of which feature the name of serial killers (such as John Wayne Gacy, Aileen Wuornos and Jeffrey Dahmer), although the photo ID on the cards feature members of Tequila Works' staff.
+The player can also find three playable 80s-style handheld video games.
+A recurring collectible comes in the form of identification cards, all of which feature the name of serial killers (like John Wayne Gacy, Aileen Wuornos and Jeffrey Dahmer), although the photo ID on the cards depict members of Tequila Works' staff.